Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 5. How to Choose the Toning Color

-As the ground color for your tone, pick a color that is compatible with the subject’s final color harmony, thin it with mineral spirits, and rubbing it over the entire surface of the canvas, leaving no white spots.
+As the ground color for your tone, pick a color that is compatible with the subject’s final color harmony, thin it with mineral spirits, and rub it over the entire surface of the canvas, leaving no white spots.

 When in doubt about what color to use, burnt sienna is always a good choice.